MicrosoftDocs/bingmaps-docs/BingMaps/venues/label.md

 ---
 # Venue label JSON class

 Encapsulates the position and contents of a text label to try to apply to an entity.
+Each rectangle should be tested in order and only drawn if it does not overlap a previous one.

 ## Properties